Illegal dumping: United Kingdom

 Rubbish disposal in the UK is heavily regulated, with most households having on average one 240 litre bin for recyclable waste and one similar bin of non recyclable waste every week; some areas have additional similar or smaller bins for garden, food, or specific recycling waste.
 Any large rubbish, e.g., old furniture and mattresses, may need to be taken to the local waste depot by the home owner at their own expense, although many councils will collect certain items for free or for a small fee.
 This leads to some people simply leaving their waste in open public spaces or untended public gardens.
 This is called fly tipping.
 In addition, commercial or industrial users may fly-tip to avoid waste handling charges, as will unofficial and unlicensed waste disposal firms.

 Taxes on landfill in the UK have led to illegal waste dumping.
 Common fly-tipped waste includes green waste, furniture, white goods and construction waste.
 As the cost of disposing of household rubbish and waste increases, so does the number of individuals and businesses that fly-tip, and the UK government has made it easier for members of the public to report fly-tipping.

 Fly-tipping is a criminal offence, as per the Environmental Protection Act 1990.
 The fine or punishment is normally defined by the local council that operates in the local area in which the rubbish was dumped.
 However, it is possible to receive a custodial sentence for fly-tipping.
 According to the BBC, fly-tipping costs councils in England and Wales more than £50m annually (2016).

+In the summer of 2025, a waste dump appeared in Oxfordshire, and later that year, it had grown to 150 metres long, and 6 metres high.
+In April of 2026, a mass cleanup of the site began, which was finished in August 2026.
+Six people have been arrested in accordance with the crimes.